Xin Wei Wang, Ph.D.

 As Head of the Liver Carcinogenesis Section, Dr. Wang oversees a basic/translational research program emphasizing new molecular approaches to define tumor subtypes and identify biomarkers for early detection, diagnosis, prognosis and prediction, to delineate the molecular mechanisms of liver cancer with applications towards precision medicine.

-Dr. Wang also serves as Deputy Chief of the Laboratory of Human Carcinogenesis.
+Dr. Wang also serves as Deputy Chief of the Laboratory of Human Carcinogenesis and He is also a co-director of the NCI Liver Cancer Program.
 He received his Ph.D. from New York University with further training at RIMB and NCI.

 Research Program and Goals